imagineLife/big-site/content/mongo/rando-questions.md

 db.coll.find({indexedfield: /^cat.*horse/})
 db.coll.find({indexedfield: /^sink.*drawer/})
 ```

+Unique Indexes:

+- can be any field in a doc
+- are unique by a constraint
+- no two docs can have the same val in the indexed field
+- NOTE: Hashed indexes cannot be unique

 The [`$sample`](https://docs.mongodb.com/manual/reference/operator/aggregation/sample/) agg command returns a random subset of docs from a result set - even if it randomly selects docs that return in the same order from the db!